azrihizami/SynRM_rotate/README.md

 6. 'Stator_points_134.mat'	: The nodes parameters file of the stator.
 Needed to recreate the stator in 1 and 5.
 7. 'Stator_segments_134.mat'	: The segments parameters file of the stator.
 Needed to recreate the stator in 1 and 5.
 8. 'Stator_arcs_134.mat'	: The arc segments parameters file of the stator.
 Needed to recreate the stator in 1 and 5.
+9. 'TriphaseCurrent.m'		: A matlab code that plot the 3 phases current for value verification